 Puppies & Breeding…

-People should breed the very best that they can… for health and longevity and should provide unlimited help in the future to the new owners.
+Breeders should only produce the very best that they can… temperament, health and longevity should be top of the list and they should provide unlimited help in the future to the new owners.

-If money prevents you from buying the best available, why not consider giving a home to a rescue dog?
+If money is a real consideration, why not think about giving a home to a rescue dog?
 Remember, putting size of the dog to one side, the costs of keeping a dog are the same no matter what the breed.
-If money is a consideration have you worked out annual feeding costs, fairly regular vet checks (lets not think of illnesses / accidents) and also care during holidays?
+Have you worked out annual feeding costs, fairly regular vet checks (lets not think of illnesses / accidents) and also pet care during holidays?

 All my puppies are home reared – in and around my family.